 Malaria and other tropical diseases are common in West African countries, including Nigeria.
-We encourage you to consider taking prophylaxis against malaria, using an insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
+We encourage you to consider taking prophylaxis against malaria, using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne and other infectious diseases (including cholera, typhoid, yellow fever, hepatitis, bilharzia, tuberculosis, lassa fever, measles and meningitis) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including cholera, typhoid, hepatitis, bilharzia, tuberculosis, lassa fever, measles and meningitis) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help